ONLINE HELP

 • in the rest of the code, the property has priority over the member.

-Therefore, a member can be replaced by a property without modifying the code that uses the member.
+Therefore, a member can be replaced with a property without modifying the code that uses the member.

 The event of a property cannot recursively use the property.
 If no member has the same name as the property, using the property in one of its events will cause a compilation error.